Responsible Ecotourism - Respecting Community & Place

 Our success relies on a long-term commitment to one site and location - Spring Island, Kyuquot - and our close Aboriginal connections.
 We want our success to benefit the community and Ka:'yu:'k't'h' / Che:k:tles7et'h' (Kyuquot - Checleset) Territory.

 In February 2014, we received the respected "Green Tourism Gold" Award through Green Tourism Canada.
 This was achieved through voluntary participation in a rigorous third-party assessment that considered over 145 evaluation criteria across 11 review categories; 60 of these criteria were selected and graded as most relevant for our business, resulting in our Gold Award!
+This award level was reassessed and reaffirmed in 2016.

 We continue learning through conscientious choices.
 Each day brings further consideration and action toward improving our practices toward responsible, sustainable tourism.
 Our dedicated staff live this as part of their everyday actions; they help to refine our systems and approach.
 Similarly, our guests often share ideas that we act on.
 Joining us contributes to our ability to be leaders and stewards in our region and sector.